The Berlin Marathon: A Canadian Runner’s Guide

 2. Navigating Berlin

-After crossing the finish line, join fellow runners at the Pasta Party or explore Berlin’s legendary beer gardens (yes, you’ve earned that pretzel and lager!).
+After crossing the finish line, join fellow runners at local beer gardens (you’ve earned that pretzel and lager!).

-Absolutely.
 From its record-breaking potential to its vibrant atmosphere, the Berlin Marathon is a bucket-list race that lives up to the hype.
-For American runners, it’s also a fantastic opportunity to combine a world-class race with an unforgettable European adventure.
+For Canadian runners, it’s a fantastic opportunity to combine a world-class race with an unforgettable European adventure.